Sorry, This Course Is No Longer Active

 A Cornerstone family has sponsored one good student whose family has financial need to take this class.
 If you'd like to contact me about your child taking this class at a reduced rate, please email me.

 I have been privileged to teach with Cornerstone since 2016.
-I am thrilled to begin teaching English at Cornerstone for 3rd and 4th grades in 2019 - I love English and excelled in my English studies through college.
-I currently teach upper school Economics, Business Math, and I facilitate an Intro to Apologetics discussion.
-I have 4 children and 2 grandchildren.
+I am thrilled to begin teaching English at Cornerstone for 5th and 6th grades in 2020 - I love English and excelled in my English studies through college.
+I currently teach upper school Economics, Business Math, Survey of Economic Systems (Capitalism v.
+Socialism from a Christian Worldview) I have 4 children and 2 grandchildren.
 I was baptized when I was 23 years old at a relatively conservative church of Christ in Jackson, TN.
-I am currently a member at Southeast Christian church and attend the Indiana campus, where I soak up love and learning on Sunday mornings, and I greet at door 10 every other Sunday (which is awesome.
-I love it.)
+I am currently a member at Southeast Christian church and attend the Indiana campus, where I soak up love and learning on Sunday mornings, and I greet at door 10 every other Sunday.

 I earned my BSBA in Business Administration- concentrating in Economics - from Union University in Jackson, TN in 1994; I was honored to receive the 1994 Award for Academic Excellence in Economics and Finance.
 I taught adults in a Business School.
 I worked for 7 years in the automotive industry, where I became ASQ certified as a Quality Engineer, where auditing, and training, and leading systematic team problem-solving, using graphical analysis and statistics, were daily tasks.

-I think teaching is fun, and my goal is that your child's time in my class is efficient - that they remember a lot!
+I think teaching is fun, and my goal is that your child's time in my class is efficient - that they feel accomplished, make thousands of neural connections, and remember a lot!